buckets/main-site/mobile/README.md

+# Start the app

+After building with `tsc` then start the app with:

+    npm run ios
+    npm run android

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).